MicrosoftDocs/dynamics365smb-docs/business-central/across-about-the-data-exchange-framework.md

 ## Intrastat

-[!INCLUDE[prod_short](includes/prod_short.md)] uses the Data Exchange Framework for Intrastat reporting where you can easily create timestamped files in different formats for export. [!INCLUDE[prod_short](includes/prod_short.md)] contains prepared formats for localized countries as well as for default version.
+[!INCLUDE[prod_short](includes/prod_short.md)] uses the Data Exchange Framework for Intrastat reporting where you can easily create timestamped files in different formats for export. [!INCLUDE[prod_short](includes/prod_short.md)] contains prepared formats for localized countries/regions as well as for default version.
 But you can change the out-of-box report or make your own.

 ## See Also